-ANOVA is a statistical technique to determine whether the averages of three or more groups differ from each other.
+ANOVA is a statistical technique to determine whether the means of three or more groups deviate from each other.

 Quite a lot has to be explained to understand ANOVA in detail.
 Below a short outline can be found in which the essence of the ANOVA-test is explained.

 The ANOVA is applied with research questions like: